SoyeeDst/docker_confluent/README.md

 A Docker toolkit to make a development Confluent platform ready in one stop.

 ## Overview
 Page to outline how to prepare your own Confluent platform running in a Docker machine as a one stop solution.
-The installed environment will be kept isolated from your running Docker host like a physical machine, covering the following modules :
+The installed environment will be kept isolated from your running Docker host like a physical machine covering the following modules :
 * ZooKeeper
 * Kafka broker
 * Schema registry